University Teachers for Human Rights (Jaffna)

 The key words are ‘immediately different’, ‘discussion’ and ‘inspection’.

-Waidyaratna, whom we understand worked at the military hospital in
+whom we understand worked at the military hospital in Anuradhapura, went far

-expert, but we need not doubt his ability to distinguish between a bullet and a
+need not doubt his ability to distinguish between a bullet and a core, even

 Dr Dodd’s book makes it evident that he had little hesitation in making judgments about projectiles he recovered.
 He says of a post mortem in East Timor in February 2000: “While I was examining the remains of internal organs, I felt something firm in between my fingers.
 I was delighted to extract an intact 7.62 calibre fully jacketed projectile from the pelvic tissues.”